 The fourteen CLS languages are: Arabic, Azerbaijani, Bangla, Chinese, Hindi, Indonesian, Japanese, Korean, Persian, Punjabi, Russian, Swahili, Turkish, and Urdu.

 Please note that participants in the CLS Program are not required to have any experience studying critical languages for most of the fourteen languages.
 Arabic, Chinese, Persian, Russian, and Japanese institutes have language prerequisites, which can be found on the CLS website: http://www.clscholarship.org/information-for/applicants.

 The CLS Program seeks participants with diverse interests, from a wide variety of fields of study, backgrounds and career paths, with the purpose of representing the full diversity of the United States.
 Thus, students from all academic disciplines, including business, engineering, law, medicine, science, social sciences, arts and humanities are encouraged to apply.

 The online application is available here: https://www.jetapplication.com.
-The deadline is Friday,November 18th.
-We would appreciate it if you could share this information with your students and colleagues!
+The deadline is usually in November.

-Peace Corps @ UW-Madison.
-Fall Semester Advising: Walk-in Hours with UW Campus Recruiter in 105 Red Gym.
-Tuesdays and Fridays from 1-3 pm.
-Come in to chat with the Campus Recruiter about Peace Corps, open positions, and navigating the application Porcess.
-Contact information: email@example.com.
+Advising is available on campus with our UW Campus Recruiter in 105 Red Gym.
+Come in to chat with the Campus Recruiter about Peace Corps, open positions, and navigating the application process.
+Contact information: firstname.lastname@example.org.